 Challenging Your Driver’s License Suspension in Oklahoma After DUI Arrest

-The Hunsucker Legal Group will draft up a legal petition.
-This petitionstates that the person was arrested by the lawenforcement agency.
+The Hunsucker Legal Group will draft a legal petition.
+This petition states that the person was arrested by the law enforcement agency.
 They were issued a notice of revocation, and they're appealing that revocation.
-We file that, get it set for a hearing date, and then send notice to DPS so that they can stay the revocation of the person's driving privilege until we can resolve that case in the district court.
+We file that, get it set for a hearing date, and then send notice to Service Oklahoma so that they can stay the revocation of the person's driving privilege until we can resolve that case in the district court.

 The hearing, basically, it's a non-jury trial.
 It's a bench trial to a judge, not to a jury.
-DPS bears the burden, even though they're listed as the defendant in those cases.
-DPS bears the burden of proving, by a preponderance of the evidence, a few different things depending upon whether it was a breath test or whether it was a refusal.
+Service Oklahoma bears the burden, even though they're listed as the defendant in those cases.
+Service Oklahoma bears the burden of proving, by a preponderance of the evidence, a few different things depending upon whether it was a breath test or whether it was a refusal.

 But in essence, they have to show: (1) that the officer had probable cause to believe that the person was operating or in actual physical control of the motor vehicle, (2) that the officer arrested the individual, (3) that the officer advised them of the consequences of taking a test or refusing to take the test, and (4) that the person either took the test and tested over the legal limit or the person refused to take the test.

-At those hearings, DPS will bring in the officer and any other pertinent witnesses, and they'll testify under oath before the judge.
+At those hearings, Service Oklahoma will bring in the officer and any other pertinent witnesses, and they'll testify under oath before the judge.
 The defense attorney has the opportunity to cross-examine those witnesses.
-At the conclusion of the DPS case, the defense attorney has an opportunity to enter any evidence that they may have to the judge.
+In the conclusion of the Service Oklahoma’s case, the defense attorney has an opportunity to enter any evidence that they may have to the judge.

 At the conclusion of that there are closing arguments made by both sides, and the court will, most oftentimes, render a decision.
 Sometimes it will render a decision immediately.
 Sometimes there are instances where issues have come up that are new or novel where the court wants to have briefs submitted, or the court just wants more authority.
 In those instances, the court will take the matter under advisement and issue a ruling at a later date.
 That shows basically how it works.

 At the conclusion of that, the judge really just kind of has two choices.
 They can either set aside the revocation.
-If they do that, that means DPS has not proved their case.
-Or the court can sustain the revocation, meaning that DPS has met their case.
-At that point in time, the defense attorney can either request a modification to allow their client to drive legally with an ignition-interlock device installed in their vehicle or not request a modification, which means that the individual is just going to sit out the revocation and not drive during the revocation period.
+If they do that, that means Service Oklahoma has not proved their case.
+Or the court can sustain the revocation, meaning that Service Oklahoma has met their case.
+At that point in time, the driver would be required to install an ignition interlock device on their vehicle for the revocation period in order to reinstate their license.
+At this point, an individual may not sit out the revocation whether driving or not.